Setting up as a sole trader-Key points

 5. Record keeping

-As a sole trader, you need to keep records of:
+As a sole trader, it is crucial to maintain detailed records of the following:

-• If you employ people, then PAYE records
+• If you have employees, maintain accurate PAYE records

-You need to file your self-assessment tax return by 31 October if you file a paper tax return and 31 January of the following year if you file the return online.
-The tax bill needs to be paid by 31 January of the following year.
+Make sure to submit your self-assessment tax return by 31 October if you're filing a paper return, or by 31 January of the following year if you're filing online.
+Don't forget, you need to settle your tax bill by 31 January as well.

 7. Other Registrations

-Once you start employing staff, you need to register as an employer with HMRC.
-You need to be registered before the first payday.
-Once you apply for registration, it usually takes up to 5 days to get employer PAYE reference number.
+Now, let's dive into PAYE registration.
+Once you start hiring staff, it's time to register as an employer with HMRC.
+Don't worry, it usually takes around 5 days to receive your employer PAYE reference number.

 READY, STEADY, GO…